Deepaks117/stock-agent/README.md

 ## Disclaimer

 This tool is for educational and research purposes only.
 It should not be considered as financial advice.
 Always do your own research and consult with financial professionals before making investment decisions.

+## Support

+If you encounter any issues or have questions, please open an issue on GitHub.